Go to their Facebook page to see what's going on.

 Gravel Road Ride Series

 Series description - These rides are monthly through the summer and early fall!
-They are adventurous, off-the-beaten-path gravel road rides leaving from West Hill Shop and winding through Putney, Dummerston, Saxtons River and Westminster.
+They are adventurous, off-the-beaten-path gravel road rides usually leaving from West Hill Shop and winding through Putney, Dummerston, Saxtons River, Chester or Westminster.
 They are relaxed and scenic, featuring moderate to challenging loops that include several bail out points to shorten the ride, if need be.
 There will be more then one group based on riding speed.

 We recommend a cyclocross bike, mountain bike, or gravel road worthy bike with at least 700x32c tires.
 Most of the riding will be on packed gravel roads with some old woods roads and as little pavement as possible.
 The rides are free, but no support.
 Cell service is not reliable so come prepared.
 You must sign up in advanced.
 Please call 802-387-5718 or email Jim Sweitzer.